AIE-Lafayette/SummerCamp2D/README.md

+# Cube Tag
+In this tutorial, we'll be creating a simple game of tag using two cubes as a our characters.
+We'll also see how we can use some simple techniques to add some life to our game.

 # Creating Player Movement
 To start, create a platform for the player to walk on.
 To add a game object to the scene, either right-click or click the plus icon in the hierarchy window and select 3D object -> cube.
 Name this cube "Floor".